Carolorégienne affair: ICDI fraud and misuse of public funds case

-Business Affairs and Their Impact on Local Politics in Charleroi
+Business affairs and their impact on local politics in Charleroi

 After the local elections on October 8, 2006, a coalition was formed in Charleroi.
 It included the Socialist Party (PS), the Reformist Movement (MR), and the Humanist Democratic Centre (CDH).
 Léon Casaert became the mayor.
 The coalition did not last long.
 On May 28, 2007, two MR aldermen, Olivier Chastel and Philippe Sonnet, left the group.
 They said the PS was not loyal, especially in the case of Jean-Pol Demacq.
 Demacq, a PS alderman, was forced to resign after being charged with forgery.
 He stepped down.
 The resignations were made official at a special city council meeting on June 1.

 On June 11, 2007, one day after federal elections, PS party leader Elio Di Rupo placed the Charleroi Socialist section under party supervision, assigning Paul Magnette to oversee the process.
 Di Rupo also called for the resignation of the mayor and all PS aldermen, which occurred the following day.
 The entire municipal executive, including CDH alderman Jean-Jacques Viseur, stepped down.

 By June 18, 2007, many members of the previous city government were officially charged.
 This included former mayor Jacques Van Gompel and several current and former aldermen.
 They were accused of helping to create fake municipal records.
 This had reportedly gone on for years.

 More people were charged in the following days, including CPAS president Marc Parmentier and city councillor Evelyne Druart.
 A new coalition was formed on July 9, 2007.
 The PS got seven aldermen, MR got two, and CDH got one.
 Jean-Jacques Viseur became the new mayor.
 Later, three more aldermen from the old PS-led team were also charged.

 In February 2012, Viseur resigned for health reasons. Éric Massin became mayor.
 A new governing agreement was made.

 On March 30, 2016, the court found all accused not guilty.
 The judge said their actions showed poor judgment but were not criminal.

-Media Impact and Misappropriated Funds
+Media impact and misappropriated funds

 Although the scandals in Charleroi received significant media attention and affected public opinion, journalist Didier Albin downplayed their scale compared to cases in other cities.
 He pointed, for example, to the case of Marbella, Spain, where authorities seized €2.4 billion in suspicious assets, dissolved the city council, arrested the former mayor, and detained five former councillors.